gaurishankar007/Flutter-State-Management/README.md

 # Flutter State Management

 A Flutter State Management Project.
-A Quick look through the functionalities of some solutions provided by flutter itself and packages.
+A Quick look through inside the state management solutions provided by flutter itself and packages.

 ## Flutter In Built